jedisct1/inferswitch/README.md

 ## Unified Gateway for Multiple LLM Providers

 InferSwitch is an API gateway that seamlessly routes requests between multiple Large Language Model (LLM) providers.
-It acts as a drop-in replacement for the Anthropic API while providing expertise-based routing, automatic failover, smart caching, and the ability to use local models through LM-Studio or other backends.
+It acts as a drop-in replacement for the Anthropic API while providing custom expert routing, automatic failover, smart caching, and the ability to use local models through LM-Studio or other backends.

 ### Key Features